The quenched fraction of satellites around simulated Milky Way-mass galaxies: Methodology

 This interval encompasses the range of recent Milky Way halo-mass estimates derived from stellar kinematics, satellite dynamics, and mass modeling \citep[e.g.,][]{Bland-Hawthorn2016, Watkins2010, Patel2017}.
 It also covers the target masses of the FIRE-2 zoom-in simulations, ensuring that all simulated hosts can be treated within a common selection framework.

 For FIREbox, the FIRE-2 zooms, and TNG50, we first apply this halo-mass cut to all central galaxies.
-We then impose the satellite-selection criteria described in Section~\ref{sec:satellite_selection}.
-Any central lacking at least one satellite that satisfies the stellar-mass and radial cuts is removed from the final host sample.
-After all selections, the resulting numbers of Milky Way–mass hosts are 17 for FIREbox, 13 for the FIRE-2 zooms, and 132 for TNG50.
+We then construct parent neighbor catalogs for each host, including all galaxies within 1~Mpc.
+We apply the satellite stellar-mass selection described in Section~\ref{sec:satellite_selection} to these neighbor catalogs prior to constructing projected mock observations.
+Hosts with no neighboring galaxies in this stellar-mass range are removed from the final host sample.\footnote{This results in only one host from FIREbox being removed from the sample.} After all selections, the resulting numbers of Milky Way–mass hosts are 19 for FIREbox, 14 for the FIRE-2 zooms, and 140 for TNG50.

 For the SAGA survey, we retain all hosts to preserve statistical power and avoid uncertainties in the cataloged halo-mass estimates.
 Applying the same halo-mass and satellite cuts used for the simulations would reduce the SAGA sample to 46 hosts, but the corresponding quenched fractions and radial trends are fully consistent with those obtained from the full set.
 After applying the stellar-mass completeness requirement to SAGA satellites, the final SAGA sample consists of 97 hosts.